devkitPro/gba-tools/README.md

 # gba-tools

-Collection of tools for Gameboy Advance development.
+Collection of tools for Game Boy Advance development.

 ## gbafix